-- 3.11 In the case of listed entities, save where the circumstances contemplated in paragraph 3.14 and 3.15 apply, the firm shall establish policies and procedures to ensure in respect of a recurring engagement that: - (a) no one shall act as engagement partner for more than five years, this includes time spent participating in an engagement, where an audit engagement has moved between firms; and - (b) anyone who has acted as the engagement partner for a particular entity for a period of five years, shall not subsequently participate in the engagement until a further period of five years has elapsed; and - (c) on completing their rotation, the engagement partner, shall not continue to have significant or frequent interaction with senior management or with those charged with governance of the entity they have previously audited until the cooling off period has elapsed. - 3.12 The roles that constitute participating in an engagement for the purposes of paragraph 3.11(b), include providing quality control for the engagement, advising or consulting with the engagement team or the entity regarding technical or industry specific issues, transactions or events, or otherwise directly influencing the conduct or outcome of the engagement.
+- 3.10 In the case of listed entities, save where the circumstances contemplated in paragraph 3.13 and 3.14 apply, the firm shall establish policies and procedures to ensure in respect of a recurring engagement that: - (a) no one shall act as engagement partner for more than five years, this includes time spent participating in an engagement, where an audit engagement has moved between firms; and - (b) anyone who has acted as the engagement partner for a particular entity for a period of five years, shall not subsequently participate in the engagement until a further period of five years has elapsed; and - (c) on completing their time in that role, the engagement partner, shall not continue to have significant or frequent interaction with senior management or with those charged with governance of the entity they have previously audited until the cooling off period has elapsed; and - (d) once ceasing to be Engagement Partner, after completing the maximum allowed period, shall not act as Engagement Quality Reviewer for the engagement until a period of five years has elapsed. - 3.11 The roles that constitute participating in an engagement for the purposes of paragraph 3.10(b), include providing quality control for the engagement, advising or consulting with the engagement team or the entity regarding technical or industry specific issues, transactions or events, or otherwise directly influencing the conduct or outcome of the engagement.
 This does not include responding to queries in relation to any completed engagement.
-This is not intended to preclude partners whose primary responsibility within a firm is to be consulted on technical or industry specific issues from providing such consultation to the engagement team or entity after a period of two years has elapsed from their ceasing to act as engagement partner, provided that such consultation is in respect of new issues or new types of transactions or events that were not previously required to be considered by that individual in the course of acting as engagement partner. - 3.13 Where an engagement partner continues in a non-engagement role having been rotated off the engagement team, the new engagement partner and the individual concerned ensure that that person, while acting in this new role, does not exert any influence on the engagement.
-Positions in which an individual is responsible for the firm's relationship with the particular entity would not be an acceptable non-engagement role. - 3.14 When an entity becomes a public interest entity or an other listed entity, the length of time the engagement partner has served the entity in that capacity is taken into account in calculating the period before the engagement partner is rotated off the engagement team.
+This is not intended to preclude partners whose primary responsibility within a firm is to be consulted on technical or industry specific issues from providing such consultation to the engagement team or entity after a period of two years has elapsed from their ceasing to act as engagement partner, provided that such consultation is in respect of new issues or new types of transactions or events that were not previously required to be considered by that individual in the course of acting as engagement partner. - 3.12 Where an engagement partner continues in a non-engagement role having been rotated off the engagement team, the new engagement partner and the individual concerned ensure that that person, while acting in this new role, does not exert any influence on the engagement.
+Positions in which an individual is responsible for the firm's relationship with the particular entity would not be an acceptable non-engagement role. - 3.13 When an entity becomes a public interest entity or an other listed entity, the length of time the engagement partner has served the entity in that capacity is taken into account in calculating the period before the engagement partner is rotated off the engagement team.
 However, where the engagement partner has already served for four or more years, that individual may continue to serve as the engagement partner for not more than two years after the entity becomes such a public interest entity or an other listed entity.